ninaprakash1/sparc-forecasting/README.md

 This is a time series forecasting problem where at every hour the features comprise the generation mix in MW per resource (solar, wind, geothermal, biomass, biogas, hydro, nuclear, batteres, imports, and other) and weather data (temperature, UV index, wind speed, cloud cover, humidity, and precipitation).

 The output is the forecasted generation mix 24-hours ahead of time.
+We use an Skforecast model with XGBoost regressor.

 ### Backend: